Skip to main content

 Traditional data confinement relies on access control lists (ACLs).
 The problem with ACLs is that administrators control them, and attackers who compromise an admin account inherit that same power.

 tiCrypt enforces data confinement cryptographically.
 Each file is encrypted at creation with a unique, independently generated AES-256 key.
 That key is then encrypted with the public keys of authorized users and stored on the server.
-End-to-end encryption is performed before data reaches the server; decryption happens only at the destination.
+Encryption occurs on the client before data is transmitted; decryption occurs only on the recipient's client.

-File sharing never touches the server's logic directly.
-Instead, the process happens entirely in the file owner's browser:
+File sharing involves no server-side decryption.
+The process happens entirely in the file owner's browser:

 The private key never leaves the owner's side.
 Only public keys are available to other parties.